SAP/openui5-docs/docs/Load_Only_What_You_Really_Need_e8fca3e.md

 ### Keep Your Library Dependencies Up To Date

-A library preload file, the library styles and text translations are loaded for every library you define in the application descriptor or the OpenUI5 bootstrap.
-Always define libraries in the manifest and remove all libraries that you do not intend to use in your code.
+Always define the libraries you use in the manifest and remove all libraries that you do not intend to use in your code.
+If you have no manifest, you have to specify the used libraries in the OpenUI5 bootstrap.
+If you specify the used libraries in either place, they are loaded optimized.
+This means that all used controls, styles, etc. are not requested separately.
+For every mentioned library, the library preload file, the library styles, and the text translations are loaded once during the application startup.
+No further requests are necessary while using the application, because all needed artefacts are already included in the respective library preload file.

 ``` json
 "sap.ui5": {